ibm-cloud-docs/discovery-data/crawler-plugin-build.md

 ## Building a crawler plug-in package
 {: #build-plugin-pkg}

-1. Unzip the latest SDK .zip file.
+1. Extract the SDK compressed file.
 1. Implement the plug-in logic in `src/`.
-Ensure that the dependancy is written in `build.gradle`.
+Ensure that the dependency is written in `build.gradle`.
 1. Enter `gradle packageCrawlerPlugin` to create the plug-in package.
 The package is generated as `build/distributed/wd-crawler-plugin-sample.zip`.